Sienci-Labs/Resources/addons/addons-common/addons-standard-touchplate.md

 [tabbyending]

-If everything went according to plan, you should now see your bit hovering at the material corner like this:
+If everything went according to plan, you should now see your bit at the material corner like this:

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p8-corner.jpg){.aligncenter .size-medium}

 Remove your magnet and set your touch plate aside, and you're done!

+### Probing Options
 Here are some other options you can use when probing:

-- For just finding the top of your material (Z):
+- For Z probing:
    1. Flip your touch plate upside down and place it on top of the material that you want to find the top of.
    1. Position the cutting tool so that it's above the indented part of the touch plate.
 - For XY probing: